AntelopeLCA/antelopelca.github.io/guidebook/interfaces/exchange.md

 This interface answers questions like:
 - "What inputs does this process consume?"
-- "How much CO₂ is emitted per kWh of electricity produced?"
+- "How much CO₂ is (directly) emitted per kWh of electricity produced?"
 - "What is the full inventory of this process?"

 ## Key Methods